Andreas Papandreou: Surveillance state and abuse of power

 In 1989, it was revealed that the National Information Service (EYR), through the state telecommunications organization OTE, had bugged over 46,000 phones of allies and enemies in politics, press, business, and law; Papandreou used the obtained information for PASOK's purposes.
-The wiretapping infrastructure was established in previous decades and used by the junta and lesser degree conservative governments to track suspects that may pose a threat at national level on anti-communist grounds.
-Papandreou utilized these tools and expanded the potential targets by changing the definition of "national security threat" to be any Greek citizen raising criticism against him.
+The wiretapping infrastructure was established in previous decades and used by the junta and, to a lesser degree conservative governments to track suspects that may pose a threat at national level on anti-communist grounds.
+Papandreou utilized these tools and expanded the potential targets by changing the definition of "national security threat" to include any Greek citizen raising criticism against him.
 The list of potential terrorists, according to Papandreou, included well-respected politicians such as Karamanlis, political opponents Mitsotakis and Evangelos Averoff, senior ministers in PASOK governments who may be potential successors such as Simitis and Gennimatas, newspaper publishers, police chiefs, and PASOK's governmental spokesman.
 A former head of EYR appointed by PASOK claimed that none of these activities would have been possible without the prime minister's approval, implicating Papandreou.

 In 1989, during his catharsis, Junta's files on private citizens were revealed, which were promised by Papandreou to be destroyed before 1981 and proclaimed in 1985.
 Instead, they were preserved, expanded upon, and updated under his direction to include anyone he viewed as a potential enemy.
 This list included political opponents inside and outside PASOK and prominent conservatives and communists.
 Leaks to pro-PASOK yellow newspapers against Papandreou's opponents originated from these files.
 Many on the Left were uncomfortable with Papandreou's threat of using the files to entice their vote by invoking the danger of these files coming into the possession of conservatives.
 The majority of these files were destroyed in 1989 by the collaborative government of conservatives and communists to prevent future governments from exploiting the files for political gains, as Papandreou did.

-Four Greek politicians (L-R: Leonidas Kyrkos, Charilaos Florakis, Mitsotakis, Konstantinos Stephanopoulos) discuss a time after the Papandreou indictment for the Koskotas scandal.
-Papandreou called them the "gang of four."

 Beyond the financial scandals, the public was worried about the government's assertions of arbitrary power.
 Papandreou used the national broadcasting organization as a public relations agency.
 The newspapers that were unfriendly to PASOK were openly threatened by his ministers.
 Six months before the 1989 elections, public appointments were bestowed on about 90,000 people to gain additional votes.